CNCounty News

 FLY executive team members visit the National Memorial for Peace and Justice in Montgomery County, Ala.

-Since 2021, the U.S. Department of Justice’s Office of Juvenile Justice and Delinquency Prevention has made National Youth Justice Action Month (YJAM) an annual campaign to raise awareness and inspire action for youth impacted by the justice system.
+Since 2008, U.S. Department of Justice’s Office of Juvenile Justice and Delinquency Prevention has made National Youth Justice Action Month (YJAM) an annual campaign to raise awareness to the experiences of young people and families who come into contact with the youth justice system.
+Since that time it has continued to be recognized by the Office of Juvenile Justice and Delinquency Prevention and others in the field.

 This October, counties are encouraged to host events like youth job fairs, town halls and policy roundtables to support the transformation of the juvenile justice system.